 At warehouse stores like Costco or Sam’s Club, I can find staples at almost half the price of the grocery store.
 That means eggs, dairy, proteins, and some canned goods can be found at reasonable prices.

 Warehouse stores also sell fresh produce at a good price.
 But their selection is more limited, and quantities are massive.
-When I purchased then there, I ended up eating the same thing day-after-day or risk having it rot.
+When I purchased them there, I ended up eating the same thing day-after-day or risk having it rot.
 Believe me, even steamed asparagus with butter gets old if you eat it for a week straight.

 After a while, I started feeling like my diet was getting really narrow and boring.
 The lure of cheap, carb-dense food (like white rice) got strong.
 How could I resist?
 I needed to find a more economical source for fresh fruits and vegetables or my diet would be endless meals of scrambled eggs and Caesar salad.